Mithun1508/apollo-server-GraphQL-client/README.md

-Get started with Apollo Server
-This tutorial helps you:

-Obtain a basic understanding of GraphQL principles Define a GraphQL schema that represents the structure of your data set Run an instance of Apollo Server that lets you execute queries against your schema This tutorial assumes that you are familiar with the command line and JavaScript and have installed a recent Node.js (v14.16.0+) version.
-Additionally, for those interested, this tutorial includes an optional section describing how to set up Apollo Server with TypeScript.
+1 Obtain a basic understanding of GraphQL principles

+2 Define a GraphQL schema that represents the structure of your data set

+3 Run an instance of Apollo Server that lets you execute queries against your schema

+4 This assumes that you are familiar with the command line and JavaScript and have installed a recent Node.js (v14.16.0+) version.
+Additionally, for those interested, this  describing how to set up Apollo Server with TypeScript.

-Step 1: Create a new project
+## Step 1: Create a new project

-From your preferred development directory, create a directory for a new project and cd into it: mkdir graphql-server-example cd graphql-server-example
+From your preferred development directory, create a directory for a new project and cd into it:

+mkdir graphql-server-example

+cd graphql-server-example

-Initialize a new Node.js project with npm (or another package manager you prefer, such as Yarn): npm init --yes
+Initialize a new Node.js project with npm (or another package manager you prefer, such as Yarn):

+npm init --yes

 Your project directory now contains a package.json file.

-Step 2: Install dependencies
+## Step 2: Install dependencies
 Applications that run Apollo Server require two top-level dependencies:

 graphql (also known as graphql-js) is the library that implements the core GraphQL parsing and execution algorithms.

 @apollo/server is the main library for Apollo Server itself.
 Apollo Server knows how to turn HTTP requests and responses into GraphQL operations and run them in an extensible context with support for plugins and other features.

 Run the following command to install both of these packages and save them in your project's node_modules directory:

-npm install @apollo/server graphql
+"npm install @apollo/server graphql"

 Follow the instructions below to set up with either TypeScript or JavaScript:

-Step 3: Define your GraphQL schema
+## Step 3: Define your GraphQL schema
 Every GraphQL server (including Apollo Server) uses a schema to define the structure of data that clients can query.
 In this example, we'll create a server for querying a collection of books by title and author.

 Open index.ts in your preferred code editor and paste the following into it:

 index.ts

 import { ApolloServer } from '@apollo/server';
 import { startStandaloneServer } from '@apollo/server/standalone';